 A number line, from zero to 100.
 3 jumps plus ten starts at 70 and ends at one hundred.

 The cashier will give me 30¢ back.
-Here are some of the choices the cashier has to give me the money.
+Here are some examples of the different combinations of money the cashier can give me.

 A quarter and a nickel.
 3 dimes.
 6 nickels.